 Gene A.I.dols Project : Dapps Game Using A.I., Establish Gene A.I.dols Co., Ltd. on Apr 26th.
 Release Open β in May '19.

 Gene A.I.dols Co., Ltd. is a joint project of ICOVO, DataGrid and Amatz.
-Takuya Obata as Representative Director and Yuuki Okada as an Executive Vice President.TOKYO, JAPAN, April 28, 2019 /EINPresswire.com/ -- New joint project combine ICOVO’s overall design and blockchain related development, DataGrid Inc.’s appearance development and Amatz Inc.’s game related advisory. alt Inc. is also considering capital participation in May who will take part in speech and communication model generation development using A.I.
+Takuya Obata as Representative Director and Yuuki Okada as an Executive Vice President.TOKYO, JAPAN, April 28, 2019 /EINPresswire.com/ -- Gene A.I.dols Co., Ltd. is a joint project of ICOVO, DataGrid and Amatz.
+Takuya Obata as Representative Director and Yuuki Okada as an Executive Vice President.

 ICOVO AG（Headquarter: Zug, Switzerland /CEO Akihiro Yamase.
 Referred to as, ICOVO）、DataGrid Inc.(Headquarter: Kyoto, Japan / CEO: Yuuki Okada.
 Referred to as, DataGrid) and Amatz Inc.’s .(Headquarter: Shibuya, Japan / CEO: Michihito Muraoka.
 Referred to as, Amatz) joint capital investments and established Gene A.I.dols Co., Ltd. on April 26th, 2019.
 We are having ICOVO COO Takuya Obata as a Representative Director, DataGrid Inc. CEO Yuuki Okada as Executive Vice President.
 ICOVO CEO Akihiro Yamase as a Director, ICOVO CTO/ Alt Inc. CTO Yoshikazu Nishimura as a Chief technical officer, and Sion Sawa as an Adviser. alt Inc. (Headquarter: Chiyoda-Ku, Tokyo, Japan / CEO: Kazutaka Yonekura.
 Referred to as, alt) is also considering capital participation in May who will take part in speech and communi-cation model generation development using A.I.